Port Authority (film)

 Port Authority is a 2019 drama film written and directed by Danielle Lessovitz.
 It stars Fionn Whitehead, Leyna Bloom, McCaul Lombardi and Louisa Krause.
 Martin Scorsese serves as an executive producer under his Sikelia Productions banner.
 It premiered at the Cannes Film Festival in the Un Certain Regard section on May 18, 2019.
 It released in France on September 25, 2019, by ARP Selection, and was released in the United States on May 28, 2021, by Momentum Pictures.

 Plot

-A 20-year-old Midwesterner arrives in New York City, and catches eyes with a young woman, leading to the two falling in love, and discovering that she is a trans woman.
+Paul, a 20 year old Midwesterner, arrives at the central bus station and quickly catches eyes with Wye, a 22 year old girl voguing on the sidewalk.
+After Paul seeks her out in secret, an intense love between them blossoms.
+But when Paul discovers Wye is trans, he is forced to confront his own identity and what it means to belong.